cephidstar/learn_public/README.md

 Through guided labs, learners will first connect to the BigQuery Workspace and execute SQL commands on preloaded sample table data.
 They'll then enable Google Cloud Shell and the bq command-line tool to practice with and become familiar with programmatic SQL approaches to BigQuery data access and management.
 The final section describes the importance of dynamic SQL and provides a lab for learners to practice parameterizing SQL queries.

 ### **Intended Audience:**
-**Data Engineers** and **Data Analysts** who seek a quickstart with BigQuery involving hands on SQL practice, plus a tour of the key BigQuery facilities.
+**Data Engineers** and **Data Analysts** who seek a jumpstart with BigQuery, involving hands on SQL practice, plus a tour of the key BigQuery facilities.
+After taking this course, the learner will be equipped to immediately continue their practice with and exploration of BigQuery.

 ### **Considerations:**